 This dish was so new to me, when we were first introduced I fell in love from the first sight :).
 My Libyan friend told me that this is a very old recipe that many Libyans haven't heard about it before!!!.
 I have the feeling that the cream cheese coat was not there in the old time and it was maybe introduced later… or may be it was some sort of goat cheese layer back then, as cream cheese is not as popular in the region specially in the old days.

-This recipe called for chicken meat the should be smoked, I've used a special and easy trick to smoke my canned chicken breast, but ofcourse you are welcome to use any smoking technique you like.
+This recipe called for chicken meat that should be smoked, I've used a special and easy trick to smoke my canned chicken breast, but of course you are welcome to use any smoking technique you like.